Adri1C/scrap-mechanic-blueprint-import-export/README.md

 This repository is attended to guide you into the implementation of the importation and exportation commands, allowing you to import and export your contraception blueprints from creative mode to survival mode.

-The fact that commands `/import` and `/export` doesn't work natively is that they are not implemented in the creative mode, and not bind without the dev-mode enabled.
+The fact that commands `/import` and `/export` doesn't work natively is that they are not implemented in the creative mode, and not bound without the dev-mode enabled.

 ## Compatibility